 This model is based on Colorado's sales & use tax notice and reporting statute, which was subject to litigation almost immediately after it was enacted.
 The Direct Marketing Association filed suit in the U.S. District Court for the District of Colorado arguing that the law violates several state and federal constitutional provisions, including the dormant commerce clause, right to privacy, and right to free speech.
-In March 2012, on cross motions for summary judgment arguing only the dormant commerce clause issue, the Colorado District Court granted DMA's motion to enjoin Colorado from enforcing the statute.
-At this point, in May of 2012, the executive committee determined it would hold this proposed model and consider it further after a final decision has been issued in Direct Marketing Association v.
-Brohl.
+In March 2012, on cross motions for summary judgment arguing only the dormant commerce clause issue, the Colorado District Court granted DMA's motion to enjoin Colorado from enforcing the statute.1 At this point, in May of 2012, the executive committee determined it would hold this proposed model and consider it further after a final decision has been issued in Direct Marketing Association v.
+Barbara Brohl.

 Colorado appealed the federal district court decision to the U.S. Court of Appeals for the 10th Circuit.
 The MTC filed as amicus curiae in support of Colorado.
-On August 20, 2013, the 10th Circuit issued its opinion, holding that the federal Tax Injunction Act barred the federal court from hearing this case.
-DMA then filed a separate action in the District Court for the City and County of Denver, raising the same issues as in the federal action.
+On August 20, 2013, the 10th Circuit issued its opinion, holding that the federal tax injunction act barred the Court from hearing this case.2 DMA then filed a petition for certiorari in the U.S. Supreme Court on March 5, 2014.
+As of May 6, 2014, the petition is pending decision by the Court.
+DMA also filed a separate action in the District Court for the City and County of Denver, which essentially tracks the issues in the federal action.
 On February 18, 2014, the state district court granted DMA's motion for preliminary injunction, staying the enforcement of the statute pending trial.
-DMA also filed a petition for certiorari in the U.S. Supreme Court on March 5, 2014.
-On July 1, 2014, the Court granted that petition.